Judge blocks Trump birth control coverage rules in 13 states

 OAKLAND, Calif.
-(AP) — A U.S. judge in California has blocked Trump administration rules, which would allow more employers to opt out of providing women with no-cost birth control, from taking effect in 13 states and Washington, D.C.
+(AP) — A U.S. judge in California on Sunday blocked Trump administration rules, which would allow more employers to opt out of providing women with no-cost birth control, from taking effect in 13 states and Washington, D.C.

-Judge Haywood Gilliam on Sunday granted a request for a preliminary injunction by California, 12 other states and Washington, D.C.
+Judge Haywood Gilliam granted a request for a preliminary injunction by California, 12 other states and Washington, D.C.
 The plaintiffs sought to prevent the rules from taking effect as scheduled on Monday while a lawsuit against them moved forward.

-But Gilliam rejected their request that he block the rules nationwide.
+But Gilliam limited the scope of the ruling to the plaintiffs, rejecting their request that he block the rules nationwide.

-California and the other states argue that the changes would force women to turn to state-funded programs for birth control and lead to unintended pregnancies.
+The changes would allow more employers, including publicly traded companies, to opt out of providing no-cost contraceptive coverage to women by claiming religious objections.
+Some private employers could also object on moral grounds.

 Most Read Local Stories